← Back to blog·How-to·6 min read

 Write a thank-you email to [person] for [what they did].
 Make it specific — reference the actual thing they did and why it mattered.
 Keep it under 60 words.

-Open a free AI chatbot — Smillee AI works without signup if you want something quick — and paste a prompt.
-Edit the bracketed parts.
-Read the output critically.
+Open a free AI chatbot — Smillee AI works without signup if you just want something fast — paste a prompt, swap in the bracketed parts, and then read the output like you don't trust it.
+Because you shouldn't, entirely.
 Always edit before sending.
-AI gets you 80% of the way there, but the last 20% is where it sounds like you.
+AI gets you maybe 80% of the way there.
+The last 20% is the part that sounds like you, and there's no prompt for that.

 1. Give it the recipient's name and role.
-"Write to my manager Sarah" beats "write to my boss."
+"Write to my manager Sarah" beats "write to my boss" every time.

 2. Tell it what NOT to do.
-"Don't start with 'I hope this finds you well'" is one of the most effective lines you can add.
+"Don't start with 'I hope this finds you well'" is one of the highest-leverage lines you can add.
+Negative instructions work shockingly well.

 3. Set a word limit.
 Short emails get replies.
-Long emails get archived.
+Long emails get archived with the best intentions.

 The meta-prompt